MrRobinOfficial/Guide-UnrealEngine/README.md

 #### Vector2

-A struct representing a 2D vector, consisting of three float values for the `X` and `Y` components.
-It is often used to represent position or direction in 2D space, and provides many useful functions such as vector addition, subtraction, normalization, and dot and cross products.
+A struct representing a 2D vector, consisting of two float values for the `X` and `Y` components.

 Declare and initialize a `FVector2D`: